 5. Remember the seasons

 Make sure to check the weather in your new country.
-Many people studying in Europe imagined summer weather the second they arrived and were unprepared with their clothing.
+Many people studying abroad in Europe imagined summer weather the second they arrived and were unprepared when packing their clothing.
 Jackets, sweaters and pants need to be considered just as much as bathing suits and flip flops when packing.
 50°F may seem a lot warmer than winter in most states, but it is not t-shirt and shorts weather.

 6. What bags to bring